Keith-2307/Smart-Contracts-with-Solidity/README.md

 In this contract, rather than splitting the profits between associate-level employees, you will calculate rudimentary percentages for different tiers of employees (CEO, CTO, and Bob).

+Employee Address before the rudimentary percentages for different tiers of employees.

 Using the starter code, within the `deposit` function, perform the following:

 * Calculate the number of points/units by dividing `msg.value` by `100`.